Updated: Feb 5

 accession numbers – are numbers assigned to each and every object that is accessioned or brought into the collection.
 Each museum will have its own numbering system.

 archives – refers to the area in the museum where photographs, maps, books, textual documents, etc. are kept.

-an artefact – an object made by a human being, of cultural or historical interest.
-By exhibiting artefacts from the past, museums can teach us a lot about different periods in history.
+an artifact – an object made by a human being, of cultural or historical interest.
+By exhibiting artifacts from the past, museums can teach us a lot about different periods in history.

 cataloging – part of the collections process.
-Cataloging an object includes documenting an object by writing down the donor information, the description (including color, materials, measurements), and assigning an accession number.
+Cataloging an object includes documenting an object by writing down the donor information, the description (including colour, materials, measurements), and assigning an accession number.

-a collection – a group of accumulated artefacts, documents, or works or art grouped together by a particular theme.
+a collection – a group of accumulated artifacts, documents, or works of art grouped together by a particular theme.

 collections processing – the act of cataloging or assigning accession numbers, filling out paperwork, retrieving historical information on objects that come into the museum.